Visitor Guidelines

 We strive to make our galleries accessible for our visitors but sometimes the needs of the textiles on display require low lighting levels for their care.
 If you are finding that the lighting in a gallery is making it difficult to read the labels, a clear print exhibition guide is available at the front desk.
 Tours for visitors with low vision are also available through our education department.

-Please don’t.
+Please do not.
 Our museum is special because there is no glass separating you from the artifacts on display, and you can get up close.
 But we ask you not to touch, and here’s why:

 Our skin contains oils, salts, and residues.
 When people touch an object, these things build up and result in chemical reactions that cause deterioration.
 Damage caused to textiles is a slow, gradual process and the immediate effect of poor handling is not apparent.
 Although the damage isn’t as easy to see as a ceramic vase breaking when you drop it, it’s still happening!.
 This also means that a textile, especially an old one, is probably much more fragile than it looks at first glance.
 Dyes, chemicals, and a variety of natural but slightly gross substances are often used to make textiles.
 These can remain on the surface and touching them means they will get on your hands and clothing.